Banking for Australian Expatriates and Migrants to Australia

 As an expatriate you are likely to have three or more banking relationships:

-- Your existing retail banking relationship in Australia.
-It should be maintained so that you have the facility to pay and receive money in Australia.
-The banks have no problem retaining you as a customer, even though you are non-resident.
-Just remember that any interest earned will automatically attract a witholding tax of 10%.
-Accounts are easily operated via the internet.
+You should maintain internet banking facilities in Australia so that you have the facility to pay and receive money in Australia.
+The banks will have no problem retaining you as a customer, even if you are non-resident, and it will not impact your tax residency position.

-- You will need to establish a banking account in your host country.
-In most cases this can only be done after you arrive in the country - except in the UK (see below).
-The setting up of accounts has become appreciably more difficult in recent years as a result of money-laundering regulations, and
+In most cases, this can only be done after you arrive in the country - the setting up of accounts has become appreciably more difficult in recent years as a result of money-laundering regulations.

-At the present time, we do not believe that any of the Australian banks has the geographic spread or capacity to provide a true International banking experience to Australian expatriates.
-The exceptions are expatriates in New Zealand, PNG and some countries in the South Pacific where some Australian banks retain a retail presence - and in South East Asia and China where ANZ has a small footprint, although not always as a retail bank.
+At the present time, we do not believe that any of the Australian banks have the geographic spread or capacity to provide a true International banking experience to Australian expatriates.
+The exceptions are expatriates in New Zealand and PNG where some Australian banks retain a retail presence.

 You have a very wide choice of large, global financial institutions that are experienced in dealing with expatriates and often have dedicated units or "Clubs" to deal with their specific requirements.
-Unless you have a specific need that can only be met by Australian banks we think that broader, more competitive services are usually available elsewhere.
-We also remain disappointed by the lack of support Australian banks provide for Australian expatriates offshore - often limiting their services to individuals who meet their "high net worth" criteria.
+Unless you have a specific need that can only be met by Australian banks we think that broader, more competitive services are available elsewhere.